arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ov_carrier_max_pcie_mini
 ```

-If it is not present, the following steps will help you to set the needed overlays to use the mini PCIe interface on the Portenta Max Carrier.
+If it is not present, the following steps will help you set the needed overlays to use the mini PCIe interface on the Portenta Max Carrier.
 There are two ways to set up the overlay configuration for the mPCIe interface:

-- Via **tenta-config** based on `tenta` framework
+- Via **tenta-config** based on the `tenta` framework
 - Via purely ADB shell

 #### Overlay Configuration Via Tenta-Config